If you’re new to junk journaling and are looking for some junk journal definitions to help you out with any of the following questions:

 TN stands for “Traveller’s Notebook” and refers to the specific size of a journal.
 A standard size TN is approx 4.5 inches x 8.25 inches, so it’s slimmer than an A5-sized journal.

 As the name suggests, this size is ideal for slipping into your handbag for some on-the-go journaling.

-Tucks are like pockets, but they’re usually open on two sides rather than just one.
+Tuck spots are like pockets, but they’re usually open on two sides rather than just one.
 Tucks are useful when you want to add some larger or thicker ephemera that won’t fit into pockets.

-Tucks can be glued or stitched down, or you can make “moveable” tucks with the help of altered paperclips or things that are hung over a page like an envelope.
+Tuck spots can be glued or stitched down, or you can make “moveable” tucks with the help of altered paperclips or things that are hung over a page like an envelope.